Exact Worst-case Performance of First-order Methods for Composite Convex Optimization: Algorithm analysis

 We observe that the worst-case guarantees for FPGM2 are slightly better than for FPGM1.
 Guarantees for the unconstrained case are slightly better than those for the constrained and proximal cases, which are equal.
 Note that the secondary sequence of FPGM1 is not guaranteed to be feasible in the constrained case, and that the corresponding objective value may be unbounded in the proximal case (for any $N \ge 1$).

 The worst-case functions identified numerically for the unconstrained case are Huber-shaped functions~\cite{taylor2015smooth}.
-In the constrained case, we identified one-dimensional linear optimization problems of the form $\min_{x\geq 0} {c}{x}$ as worst-cases, where $c$ is a constant defined by } revd{(following the notations from~\eqref{eq:gen_alg_model} with $t_{N,N}=1$, and $t_{N,j}=0$ for $0\leq j\leq N-1$).} Finally, for the proximal case, our worst-case has function $F^{(1)}(x) = c x$ with the same $c$ as above, and function $F^{(2)}(x)$ may be chosen equal to zero for $x \ge 0$ and to $s x$ for $x < 0$, for any negative value of the slope $s < 0$.
+In the constrained case, we identified one-dimensional linear optimization problems of the form $\min_{x\geq 0} {c}{x}$ as worst-cases, where $c$ is a constant defined by where $\{h_{N,j}^{(1)}\}$ correspond to the step sizes used in FPGM according to the notation introduced in (FSLFOM), under the particular choice of $t_{N,N}=1$, and $t_{N,j}=0$ for $0\leq j\leq N-1$).
+Finally, for the proximal case, our worst-case has function $F^{(1)}(x) = c x$ with the same $c$ as above, and function $F^{(2)}(x)$ may be chosen equal to zero for $x \ge 0$ and to $s x$ for $x < 0$, for any negative value of the slope $s < 0$.

 {